jpawlak96/Chip-8/README.md

 Basic implementation of chip-8[^1] emulator in Java.
 Currently, all interactions happen at the terminal

 ### Changelog
-* 18.03.2023: Emulator support only few instructions needed to run the simplest program - IBM Logo
+* 18.03.2023: Emulator support only few instructions needed to run the simplest program - IBM Logo.
     > List of current instructions:
     > * 00E0 (clear screen)
     > * 1NNN (jump to NNN)